farhan0167/otto-m8/README.md

 ## 🚀 Getting Started

 1. Pre-req: Make sure to have Docker or Docker Desktop Installed on your computer, and in order to run Ollama blocks, make sure you have the Ollama server running in the background.
+This project was built using Python `3.11.4`, and it is recommended that you run it on the same version but you can also run this with versions `>=3.10,<3.13`.
+In case of any hiccups, please raise an [issue](https://github.com/farhan0167/otto-m8/issues).
 2. Run the following command to make `run.sh` executable
 ```bash
 chmod +x run.sh